Shyam0801/Danny-Ma-8-Weeks-SQL-Challenge/README.md

 8 Week SQL Challenge Solutions

 This repository contains my solutions to the 8 Week SQL Challenge started by Danny Ma through the Data With Danny virtual data apprenticeship program.
-The challenge consists of 8 different SQL case studies, each designed to enhance your SQL skills through practical, real-world scenarios.
+The challenge consists of 8 different SQL case studies, each designed to enhance our SQL skills through practical, real-world scenarios.
 Case Studies

 The repository is organized into 8 directories, one for each case study.